Protection with Cat and Dog Vaccinations in Maurice, LA

-Pet vaccinations provide needed protection against highly contagious, sometimes lethal animal diseases.
+Cat and dog vaccinations provide needed protection against highly contagious, sometimes lethal animal diseases.
 In fact, through the use of responsible vaccinations, many debilitating pet illnesses have become much less common.
 Although this is fantastic, it wouldn’t continue if owners didn’t keep their pets' vaccinations up-to-date.
-At Maurice Veterinary Clinic, we work with pet owners to recommend both core and lifestyle vaccinations for the most ideal protection.
+At Maurice Veterinary Clinic, we work with pet owners to recommend both core and lifestyle cat and dog vaccinations for the most ideal protection in Maurice, LA.

-Your pet’s health is the most important concern to us at Maurice Veterinary Clinic.
-Therefore, we follow core guidelines used by the greater veterinary community in addition to administering other essential pet vaccinations.
-Due to our location in Louisiana, it’s important that dogs are vaccinated against the leptospira bacteria.
+Your pet’s health is the most important concern to us at our animal hospital in Maurice, LA.
+Therefore, we follow core guidelines used by the greater veterinary community in addition to administering other essential dog and cat vaccinations.
+Due to our location in Louisiana, it’s important that dogs are vaccinated against the Leptospira bacteria.
 Though it can be found in soil, many incidences have revolved around water and warm climates.
 Like rabies, leptospirosis can be spread from animals to humans.
 Cats in our area require the same additional protection as dogs.
 Since kittens are at a heightened risk of contracting feline leukemia, we consider vaccination against it as essential.

-- The distemper-parvo combination vaccine with boosters to follow.
+- Distemper-parvo combination vaccine with boosters to follow.

 - FVRCP protects felines from three highly contagious diseases.

 - Feline leukemia (FeLV) is spread between cats in close contact or through bites.

 Lifestyle Cat and Dog Vaccinations for the Most Protection